iserdmi/scrollport-js/README.md

   container.scrollport( top, left [, options ] );
 ```
 * **`target`**
-Either the object dzheykveri or selector element, which will be scrolling.
+Either the jQuery object or selector element, which will be scrolling.

 * **`container`** default `$(window)`
-Object dzheykveri inside which will be scrolling.
+jQuery object inside which will be scrolling.

 * **`top`**
 Number of pixels from the top edge of the `container`.
 The specified point will be scrolling.